-The progression of Al-based technologies promises to transform many aspects of business, labor, and even society.
-The goal of this course is to provide students with an understanding of the capabilities of modern Al technologies, with an emphasis on being able to critically assess where they can provide societal value, and where they may create new societal challenges.
+The progression of AI-based technologies promises to transform many aspects of business, labor, and even society.
+The goal of this course is to provide students with an understanding of the capabilities of modern AI technologies, with an emphasis on being able to critically assess where they can provide societal value, and where they may create new societal challenges.
 The course is not intended to provide a deep-dive into the workings of these technologies in the same way as a computer science course might.
-Rather, business and policy decision-makers will be confronted with a number of important issues as Al becomes integrated into the social decision-making fabric.
+Rather, business and policy decision-makers will be confronted with a number of important issues as AI becomes integrated into the social decision-making fabric.
 This course is intended to provide a framework for people who may have to confront these legal, ethical, and economic challenges.
-In doing so, a course objective is to ensure that students who complete the course are comfortable enough in the inner-workings of these technologies to think critically across many Al contexts as well as different domains ranging from public policy, to criminal justice, to healthcare, HR, and marketing.
+In doing so, a course objective is to ensure that students who complete the course are comfortable enough in the inner-workings of these technologies to think critically across many AI contexts as well as different domains ranging from public policy, to criminal justice, to health inspections, HR, and marketing.

-This 1 CU course is oriented around hands-on critical written assessments, technical labs, exams, and presentations.
+The 0.5 CU course is oriented around hands-on critical written assessments, labs, exams, and a presentation.
 Broadly, data rich firms in finance, tech, management, marketing, and other industries are increasingly adopting AI as a tool to accelerate and improve decision-making.
-It is important for modern managers to understand the opportunities and challenges introduced by AI-enabled decision-making so that they can credibly communicate about these issues with others in the firm.
+It is important for modern managers to understand the opportunities and challenges introduced by data and AI so that they can credibly communicate about these issues with others in the firm.
 We will cover many of these issues, so that you will be able to think about the opportunities and challenges that arise when firms try to use AI to solve business problems.

 Labs will reinforce your learning of how AI works, and how it is being used to solve business problems.
 We will focus in the labs on gaining experience with introductory machine learning concepts.
-Students will spend time inside and outside of the classroom combining data and algorithms to provide a foundation for understanding the deep challenges that this will bring to organizations.
-Some of these labs will be based in "no-code" tools that use drag-and-drop interfaces to allow students to experiment with machine learning.
-For others, students may be required to engage with a limited amount of code (Python or R).
-Coding is not required for this course, and no aspect of your course grade will depend on your coding background or your ability to code.
-However, students without a coding background may need to budget slightly more time for completing the labs.
+Students will spend time inside and outside of the classroom combining data and code to provide a foundation for understanding the deep challenges that this will bring to organizations.